Unpaid wages, sackings stir new tension in Nigeria's oil hub

 Locals are demanding that oil majors relocate their headquarters to the region – a move that most are loath to make due to security concerns.

-A spokesman for Eni said 90 percent of its Nigerian subsidiary's workforce were already based in the Delta.
-A spokesperson for Shell's Nigeria unit said they had no such plans, Chevron and Exxon declined to comment on any relocation.
+A spokesperson for Shell's Nigeria unit said they had no such plans, Chevron and Exxon declined to comment on any relocation and a spokesperson for ENI did not respond immediately to a request to comment.

 The oil swamps are home to 40 ethnic groups competing for a share of oil money, a major obstacle to reaching an agreement that would put a permanent end to attacks on oil facilities.